unsung88/centos7-dev-env/CHANGLOG.md

 - pgadmin to 4.5
 - slack to 3.3.8 (still beta)
 - changed all pip and yum with_items loops to new Ansible syntax to eliminate deprecation warnings
+- stopped Oh-My-Zsh hang but didn't fix the underlying bug

 ## [1.2.1] - 2019-04-20